robOcity/robocity.github.com/content/posts/song_play_no_sql.md

-**Query**: Find the _artist, song title and song's length_ that was listened to during _sessionId = 338, and itemInSession = 4_.
-In designing this query it would be helpful to better understand the data stored by the app.
+**Query**: Find the _artist, song title, and song's length_ listened to during _sessionId = 338, and itemInSession = 4_.
+In designing this query, it would be helpful to understand better the data stored by the app.
 For example, do _sessionId_s repeat?
 Can multiple users have the same _sessionId_.
 Here I am assuming they are unique across users.

 **Table columns**: Requested information: _artist, song and length_.
 Primary key supporting where clause: _sessionId and itemInSession_.

-**Primary key**: The primary key contains both a simple partition key (_sessionId_) and a simple clustering column (_itemInSession_) enables rows to be uniquely identified.
+**Primary key**: The primary key contains both a simple partition key (_sessionId_) and a single clustering column (_itemInSession_) that together uniquely identify rows.

 **Where clause**: _"sessionId = 338 AND itemInSession = 4"_ restricts the results to a single song